Luggias/DS_Assignment_04/Report.md

 1. What is potential causality in Distributed Systems, and how can you model it?
 Why “potential causality” and not just “causality”?
+   Because every computer has his own local clock.
+Thus, if Computer A now made an event at 00.00 and Comper B made an event at 00.01, it’s still possible that b’s event happened before.
 >

 2. If you look at your implementation of Task 2.1, can you think of one limitation of Vector Clocks?
 How would you overcome the limitation?